 Most DIY experts agree that using a sprayer to paint your garage door is the best solution.
 However, if you don’t have one handy, you can use a light nap roller to apply the paint.

 Avoid using a bristle paintbrush for the bulk of the application.
 It will leave streak marks and lines on the door.

 - Don’t paint under direct sunlight.
 If your garage door gets a lot of sun during the day, consider providing some cover or painting under cloudy weather.
 The excess heat from the sun can lead to premature drying, thus ruining the final coat of your paint.

 - Check for lead-based paint first.
 Homes built or installed before the 80s could be using lead-based paint.
 This is why you should confirm if there’s lead paint before you start the scraping and sanding of the old paint.
-You need to take proper care to avoid lead paint contamination as it could lead to serious health problems for everyone, most especially in young children.
+You need to take proper care to avoid lead paint contamination.
+It could lead to serious health problems, especially in young children.

 - Call in a professional if you need help.
-If you can’t settle on a color or don’t have the right tools or ability to go the DIY route with painting your garage door, don’t hesitate to enlist the help of a professional.
+If you can’t settle on a color, don’t have the right tools, or just don’t want to be bothered painting your garage door, I recommend calling a professional.